Andrew-Jones657/andrew-jones657.github.io/tutorials/LeafletSimple.md

 <h3> The Basic Web Map on Codepen </h3> <br>

-<p> To see how the html, css, and javascript separately, we can use CodePen to display our work-in-progress map (Figure ?).
-On the left side you can look through each of the different components that go into making the basic map.
-On the right side you can see that the map successfully rendered under these settings.
-We will two more instances of CodePen to see how the web map and its code evolves.  </p> <br>
+<p> To see how the html, css, and javascript work individually, CodePen can be used to display the work-in-progress map (Figure ?).
+On the left side, look through each of the different languages that form the basic map.
+On the right side, notice that the map has successfully rendered.
+Two more instances of CodePen will be used to display progress as the web map is developed.  </p> <br>

 <p class="codepen" data-height="300" data-default-tab="html,result" data-slug-hash="xxoOGvX" data-pen-title="Leaflet Tutorial 1" data-user="aj65714" style="height: 300px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;">
   <span>See the Pen <a href="https://codepen.io/aj65714/pen/xxoOGvX">